Rescues and evacuations: No relief in sight for rain-sodden Queensland

-A massive low-pressure trough has been dumping intense rainfall – up to 160mm in six hours – on the Brisbane, Ipswich, Lockyer Valley, Darling Downs, Moreton Bay, Sunshine Coast, Wide Bay-Burnett, Bundaberg and Gladstone regions.
+A massive low-pressure trough has been dumping intense rainfall – up to 160 millimetres in six hours – on the Brisbane, Ipswich, Lockyer Valley, Darling Downs, Moreton Bay, Sunshine Coast, Wide Bay-Burnett, Bundaberg and Gladstone regions.

 On Friday night the system moved north between Caboolture and Gladstone – including Maroochydore, Gympie, Bundaberg, Cooroy, Nambour and Rainbow Beach – with a severe weather warning issued for those areas.